 Also known as the check engine light, this light can indicate a lot of different problems.
 It could be something small, like a bad sensor or an unscrewed gas cap, but there might be a serious problem with your engine.
 The best thing to do is to go to the shop and get the issue diagnosed.
 There’s just no telling with this light.

 This light indicates that your oil levels are low.
 Either your vehicle is leaking oil, or you’re long overdue for an oil change.

 People call us all the time trying to describe the warning lights in their car.
 We hear things like: “It looks like a stopwatch with an exclamation point in it.”
 Or, “it looks like a sideways taco with a squiggly line beside it.”
 So, to help out all our wonderful customers, we decided to write about the 13 most common car warning lights.

 13. Tire Pressure Monitoring

 This last one is a light many of us see as the winter months start to roll in.
-When the temperature drops, the air in your tires contracts and the pressure decreases causing a the “low tire pressure” tight to come on.
+When the temperature drops, the air in your tires contracts, and the pressure decreases causing the “low tire pressure” light to come on.
 You should check your tire pressure as soon as possible, refilling them if necessary and monitoring the levels for about a week or so to make sure you don’t have a slow leak.

-If any of these lights come on, feel free to give us a call or stop in the stop!
-Our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+Any time a dashboard warning light comes on, feel free to give us a call or stop in the stop!
+Our expert mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
 Plus, our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.